 Competency in Ministry Skills: It is our aim to develop leaders who can serve in the church, community, and around the world; some will exercise their leadership in secular realms and family, others will minister within the church and mission structures; most will become family leaders.
 We aim to provide skills which will help our graduates serve in many capacities.
 For those who will be pastors and church leaders we provide classes in pastoral leadership, teaching, preaching, and counseling.
-We do this on both the graduate and undergraduate levels.
 Likewise, for those who will serve as missionaries we provide training in Cross-cultural service.
 For those who will serve in secular professions we teach ethics and skills in communication, business, education, art, and leadership geared toward their needs.
 We require supervised and reflective field education of all of our students: